Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Methods

 where for the $i^{\text{th}}$ student with race $c_{i}$ in school $s_{i}$, we have $a_{i} = 1$ if the student enrolled in the advanced course and $0$ otherwise; $\theta_{c_{i}}$ is the coefficient for the student's race (the main quantity of interest); $\mu_{i}$ is the student's academic preparedness; and $\theta_{s_{i}}$ is a school fixed effect.
 If, for example, White students are defined as the reference category, then $\hat{\theta}_{\text{Black}}$ is our main quantity of interest.
 If $\hat{\theta}_{\text{Black}}$ were negative, it would suggest that Black students were less likely to enroll in the advanced course than similarly prepared White students in the same school.
 In Eq.~\ref{eq:preparedness-adjusted_regression}, we apply a logit transformation to $\mu_{i}$ to reflect an assumption that the log-odds of enrolling in the advanced course are approximately proportional to the log-odds of preparedness, although other transformations may make sense, depending on the context \cite{jung-et-al2019}.

-\subsection{Step 4.
+\subsection{Step 3.
 Assessing robustness of estimates to violations of ignorability}

-The assumption that no unmeasured variables confound enrollment (and assessment-taking) decisions and assessment passage potential outcomes (i.e., the conditional ignorability assumption from Eq.~\ref{eq:ignorability_assumption}) allows us to accurately estimate academic preparedness for all students, and hence to estimate preparedness-adjusted disparities using Eq.~\ref{eq:preparedness-adjusted_regression}.
-However, this assumption is unlikely to hold exactly, possibly skewing estimates of $\theta_{c}$.
+The assumption that no unmeasured variables confound enrollment and exam-taking decisions and exam passage potential outcomes (i.e., the conditional ignorability assumption from Eq.~\ref{eq:ignorability_assumption}) allows us to accurately estimate academic preparedness for all students, and hence to estimate preparedness-adjusted disparities using Eq.~\ref{eq:preparedness-adjusted_regression}.
+However, this assumption is unlikely to hold exactly in our context, as students who actually enroll in AP math and take an AP math exam may differ from students who do not enroll in AP math (or who enroll but do not take an exam) in ways that are not recorded in our data.
+If such unrecorded factors influence exam passage, our preparedness-adjusted approach may produce skewed estimates of $\theta_{c}$.

-To assess the sensitivity of estimates of preparedness-adjusted disparities from Eq.~\ref{eq:preparedness-adjusted_regression} to possible unmeasured confounding, we adapt the approach of Rosenbaum and Rubin \cite{rosenbaum1983assessing}.
-We assume that there exists an unmeasured binary variable $u$---for example, $u$ may indicate whether a student had high participation in previous courses, a common unobserved, or hard-to-measure, factor in educational contexts---that affects both student enrollment decisions and their chances of passing the selected assessment, if they were to take the course and the assessment.
-We also assume that among enrolled students, $u$ does not affect the decision to take the assessment (e.g., that the chances of taking the assessment are similar for high participation and low participation students enrolled in the course), although this assumption could be relaxed in a more detailed sensitivity analysis.
+To assess the sensitivity of estimates of preparedness-adjusted disparities from Eq.~\ref{eq:preparedness-adjusted_regression} to possible unmeasured confounding, we adapt the approach of \citet{rosenbaum1983assessing}.
+Specifically, we assume that there exists an unmeasured binary variable $u$ that affects both student enrollment decisions and their chances of passing an exam, if they were to take the course and the exam.
+We also assume that among enrolled students, $u$ does not affect the decision to take the exam, although this assumption could be relaxed in a more detailed sensitivity analysis.
 Finally, we assume that $u$ accounts for all such confounding: if we knew its value for each student along with the other measured covariates, we could then accurately estimate preparedness for all students in our sample.
 Formally, our assumptions for the sensitivity analysis can be written as follows: